Music City Grand Prix

-The Music City Grand Prix, known as the Big Machine Music City Grand Prix for sponsorship reasons, is an IndyCar Series race held at the Nashville Street Circuit in Nashville, Tennessee.
+The Music City Grand Prix, known as the Big Machine Music City Grand Prix for sponsorship reasons, was an IndyCar Series race held at the Nashville Street Circuit in Nashville, Tennessee.
+The race's most notable feature was its 3,578 ft straightaway across the Korean War Veterans Memorial Bridge, which spans the Cumberland River.
+The bridge layout made the track the only one on the IndyCar circuit and one of the few in the world to cross a significant body of water.
 Marcus Ericsson won the inaugural event in 2021.
+The Grand Prix was set to host the season finale from 2024 onwards but was instead moved to the Nashville Superspeedway.